devpat0304/Library-Management-System/README.md

 The user interface allows intuitive operations such as:

-> _Searching for books, checking availability by branch, checking out and returning books, and creating borrower accounts — all executed through robust SQL interactions behind the scenes._
+> _Searching for books, checking availability by branch, checking out and returning books, and creating borrower accounts — all executed through SQL interactions behind the scenes._

 ---